 - Expert maintenance and optimization – the creation and maintenance of the website are taken care of by experts so you won’t have to worry about upgrades.
 The programmers or developers also know how to handle emergencies such as security attacks or overlapping plug-ins.

 Plus, these WordPress experts know how to optimize your site for SEO and digital marketing, which can improve conversion rates.
-This guarantees not just content but platform optimization so your website can be viewed using a desktop, tablet, or mobile phone without any problems.
+This guarantees not just content but platform optimization so your cutting edge web design can be viewed using a desktop, tablet, or mobile phone without any problems.

 Disadvantages of using a custom theme

 - Cost – as stated above, a custom theme is more expensive because of the work that it needs to set up and maintain.
 A basic custom theme can start at $5,000 per year but a site with more features can start at $15,000 per year.
 You will also have to set aside monthly costs of maintenance and site support.
-If you’re looking for website design services in Auckland, it’s better to select a designer or agency that will work within your budget because this type of website design will need advanced coding that only experts can do.
+If you’re looking for website design services in Auckland, it’s better to select a website design specialist or web design agency that will work within your budget because this type of website design will need advanced coding that only experts can do.

 - Development period – since a custom theme is built from scratch and customized to the specific needs of a company, the process will take a while.
 Do not expect to have a functioning website in just a few hours or days.
 The coding of one page can take hours if the customization is unique.
 You should also foresee that a considerable amount of time will be needed for the cycle of reviews, feedback, and redesign that will inevitably take place, especially if the developer does not know your company’s brand, custom, or industry.
 Even if the new site is going to be integrated into existing systems, it will still take time to finish the consolidation.